Differentiable Manifolds and Differential Topology

 Algebraic Description > s.a. manifolds [Gel'fand-Naimark theorem].

-* Idea: The whole structure of a differentiable manifold can be recovered just from its ring of differentiable functions, by defining it to be the set of maximal ideals of this ring.
+* Idea: The whole structure of a differentiable manifold can be recovered just from that of an appropriate set of functions on the manifold, such as its ring of differentiable functions, by defining it to be the set of maximal ideals of this ring.

 @ References: in Milnor & Stasheff 74; Yodzis PRIA(75).